ATTEMPT: Parameter-Efficient Multi-task Tuning via Attentional Mixtures of Soft Prompts: Method

 \subsubsection{Prompt Interpolation}

 The final soft prompt for the instance $\mathbf{X}$ is calculated as the weighted sum of the prompts given the attention generated by \Eref{eq:soft_max}:

-The second term on the right differs for different instances in the same task, while the $\mathbf{P}_{\it target}$ term is task-specific.
-The attentions act as gating to control the influences from different prompts and let us flexibly compose knowledge from multiple tasks.
-As seen in \Eref{eq:final_soft}, it gives a $1+a_{t+1}$ weight to the target-task-specific prompt $\mathbf{P}_{\it target}(=\mathbf{P}_{t+1})$.
-This enables ATTEMPT to {\it ignore} the source prompts if the knowledge from none of the sources tasks is useful to solve the instance $\mathbf{X}$, while always keeping the influence of $\mathbf{P}_{\it target}$ so that it will be properly updated during training.
+The second term on the right differs for different instances of the same task, while the $\mathbf{P}_{\it target}$ term is task-specific.
+The attentions act as a gate to control the influences from different prompts and enable a flexible composition of knowledge from multiple tasks.
+As shown in \Eref{eq:final_soft}, the selection of $1+a_{t+1}$ weights for the target-task-specific prompt $\mathbf{P}_{\it target}(=\mathbf{P}_{t+1})$ enables {\ours} to {\it down-play} the role of source prompts if the knowledge from none of the sources tasks is useful for the instance $\mathbf{X}$, while always keeping the influence of $\mathbf{P}_{\it target}$ so that it will be properly updated during training.